 - preparing information packs about the flats for sale and for rent

-As we shift to a more strategic approach in the coming months, the Project Board will oversee a number of Working Groups including Housing, Resident Self Build and the construction team.
-We are actively looking for people with experience in residential projects or affordable housing, skills and energy to join us on the Project Board.
+We are actively looking for people with skills, energy and experience in residential projects or affordable housing to join us on the Project Board.

-Do you have experience in managing social housing, writing and managing leases or helping an organisation to become a Registered Provider?
+Do you have experience in managing and maintaining mixed tenure housing, high quality care of building assets, writing and managing leases or helping an organisation to implement housing management and maintenance policies and procedures?
 Or know someone who does?
-We’d love to talk to you about any help you can offer, whether it is a few hours of pro bono advice or more regular involvement over the coming 12-18 months.
-Contact email@example.com
+We’d love to talk to you about any help you can offer, whether it is a few hours of pro bono advice or more regular involvement over the coming 12 months.
+Contact firstname.lastname@example.org

 Dwayne is a Chartered Quantity Surveyor and has over 12 years of experience in the construction industry working on multiple sectors with a focus on residential projects.
 Dwayne joined RUSS in the winter of 2021 and leverages his expertise to provide RUSS with commercial governance to ensure cost control is given high importance and the commercial interests of RUSS are protected.

 Dwayne is passionate about learning more about Community Led Housing and its role in providing affordable and sustainable homes within the UK.

 Eleanor was Chair of the East Dulwich Estate Regeneration Project Team for five years, where she worked with residents and Southwark Council to plan and oversee new building work and refurbishment of estate landscaping, ensuring that residents’ views and interests were heard and acted upon.
 In this role, she helped fundraise and create a new community garden and organised community events.
 Eleanor is a future Church Grove Project resident and longstanding member of RUSS.